 We actively and strategically embrace and represent political positions that might not be popular and in the mainstream.
 We aim for policies that will truly improve our members’ lives and change the balance of social, economic and political power, while negotiating for concrete wins along the way.
 We seek a position that will move the debate away from the center where economic justice issues affecting the working class are better represented.

 We orient our work around particular campaigns to achieve concrete budgetary, policy, and programmatic victories that will benefit our members now.
 However, we view our short-term strategic campaigns within a context of the longer-term structural and systemic change that we ultimately seek to address root inequities in society.

 USING A COMBINATION OF STRATEGIES

-SEEKING AND BUILDING CONSTITUENT-LED COALITIONS
+SEEKING AND BUILDING CONSTITUTENT-LED COALITIONS

-ENGAGING A BROADER MOVEMENT
+ENGAGING IN AND PREPARING FOR A BROADER MOVEMENT

 While we believe that building our own organizational power is critical to social change, we support activities within and outside of our organization that help to build the greater social change, economic, and racial justice movements.
 We believe that our base-building, leadership development, and political education work is energizing a new pool of activists that are now more prepared to take on broader movement roles when the moment arises and calls them to action.

 CONNECTING IN GLOBAL SOLIDARITY